 Case studies, also known as customer stories or success stories, are a great way to demonstrate the value of your product or service.
 They’re an effective way to show how your company has helped people achieve their goals and overcome challenges.

 CLCK Digital is a marketing automation agency based in Australia.
-Director Damien Elsiing and his team leverage a video case study to drive leads and build trust with potential clients.
+Director Damien Elsing and his team leverage a video case study to drive leads and build trust with potential clients.

 The case study has resulted in a 34% email opt-in rate and plenty of new business.